 Heat therapy may be used for the treatment of acute and subchronic low back pain.
 However, neither heat nor cold therapy has been found effective for management of chronic low back pain.

 Exercise therapy, like yoga, has been found to be effective for chronic lower back pain.
 It has helped to alleviate the pain and improve the function.
 This effect may extend as long as six months after a treatment regimen.
+If interested, here’s an advanced yoga course you can take.

 The medical treatment for such conditions is divided into painkillers (analgesics) and muscle relaxants.